IKavanagh/Lir/README.md

 ### Plotting ###

 [MATLAB](https://uk.mathworks.com/products/matlab/)/[GNU Octave](https://www.gnu.org/software/octave/) files which will plot the output of the electric field overlayed on top of the building can be found in `plot/`.
 Executing `plot_fields` will plot the electric field found in `output/E.txt` on a surface plot for the positions in `output/position.txt` and overlay the building defined in `output/shape.txt` on top of it.

+## Contributing ##

+All bug reports, feature requests and feedback should be provided on the [Issues](https://github.com/IKavanagh/Lir/issues) tab of [Github](https://github.com/IKavanagh/Lir/issues).

+There are a large number of items which need to be fixed, rewritten or completed which are documented inline (and in my head) but will be moved to the [Issues](https://github.com/IKavanagh/Lir/issues) tab shortly.

+Contact details for authors, collaborators and contributors can be found in [Authors](#authors)

+## Documentation ##

+Most documentation currently resides within the header files in `include/`.
+It is intended to move all this to the `doc/` folder which houses the base for a [Sphinx](http://sphinx-doc.org/) documentation set which will either be hosted on [Read The Docs](https://readthedocs.org/) or [my personal website](https://iankavanagh.me).

 ## Authors ##